ToshioCP/Gobject-tutorial/src/sec7.src.md

 char *t = g_strdup (s);
 ~~~

-`g_strdup` allocates memory and initializes it with "Hello", then returns the pointer to the memory.
+The function `g_strdup` allocates memory and initializes it with "Hello", then returns the pointer to the memory.
-The function `g_strdup` is almost same as the `string_dup` function below.
+The function `g_strdup` is almost same as the function `string_dup` below.

 ~~~C
 #include <glib-object.h>